Rajpratik71/linux-manPages/rasttopnm.md

        rasttopnm [rastfile]

 DESCRIPTION
        Reads  a  Sun  rasterfile  as input.
-Produces a portable anymap as out‐ put.
+Produces a portable anymap as output.
 The type of the output file depends on the input file - if it's black & white, a pbm file is written, else if it's grayscale a pgm file, else a ppm file.
-The program tells you which type it  is  writ‐ ing.
+The program tells you which type it is writing.

 SEE ALSO
        pnmtorast(1), pnm(5)